cyclus/cyclus.github.com/source/arche/cycpp.rst

     ============ ==============================================================
     key          meaning
     ============ ==============================================================
-    vars         The state variable annotations, **DO NOT SET**. doc          Documentation string.
+    vars         The state variable annotations, **READ ONLY**. entity       The kind of archetype that this is based on which class it inherits from.
+If this inherits from ``cyclus::Region``, ``cyclus::Institution``, or ``cyclus::Facility`` then this
+                 will be the string 'region', 'institution', or 'facility' respecively.
+If the class inherits from ``cyclus::Agent`` but does not inherit from the previous three then this will be the string 'archetype'.
+In the class does not even inherit from ``cyclus::Agent``, then this will be 'unknown'.
+                 **READ ONLY.** *New in version 1.1.1.*
+    parents      List of string class names of the direct superclasses of this archetype. **READ ONLY.** *New in version 1.1.1.* all_parents  List of string class names of all the superclasses of this archetype. **READ ONLY.** *New in version 1.1.1.* doc          Documentation string.
     tooltip      Brief documentation string for user interfaces. userlevel    Integer from 0 - 10 for representing ease (0) or difficulty (10) in using this variable, default 0.
     ============ ==============================================================

 .. raw:: html